xylo/intellij-postfix-templates/README.md

     * *EXPRESSION* (optional) - a live template macro used to generate a replacement (e.g. `suggestVariableName()`)
     * *DEFAULT_VALUE* - a default value that may be used by the macro

-While writing the templates you can use the code completion to get support when writing class names, variable names, template macros, or arrows (→).
+While writing the templates you can use the code completion for class names, variable names, template macros and arrows (→).

 ## Upgrade / reset templates and configure the plugin